Precific/qemu-cppc/README.md

 - Adds the acpi_cppc device type that provides the ACPI _CPC object carrying the configured core performance indicators.
 This device also adds some other stub ACPI objects that operating systems expect to be present for CPPC support.

   The [mkparams_cppc_device.py](mkparams_cppc_device.py) script generates a basic device configuration.
 For detailed documentation on the options, see `hw/acpi/cppc.c` in the QEMU patch file.
-- [unrelated to CPPC] Enables the `hv-no-nonarch-coresharing` Hyper-V enlightenment by default, which disables certain SMT side-channel mitigations in the guest OS.
-If vCPU pinning is configured correctly, such that SMTs are advertised in the topology and have neighboring vCPU IDs, this presumably improves performance without any impact on security. **With incorrect/missing vCPU pinning, however, this may open up the guest to side-channel security vulnerabilities.**
 - AMD-specific MSRs that are used for CPPC.
 The default `addrspace=2` setting for the acpi_cppc device will put references to those MSRs in the _CPC object.
 - Stub MSRs related to the `CpuManagement` Hyper-V feature, via `hv-cppc-stub` cpu feature.
 These are present to avoid faults in the guest OS.